Posted in Blog, Create, Grow, Lead by Jo North

 Now add these things into your statement:

-If you’d like to get in touch by phone or email, I’d love to hear about your business goal, and will be really pleased to offer any tips or additional insights that might help.
+If you’d like to get in touch by email, I’d love to hear about your business goal, and will be really pleased to offer any tips or additional insights that might help.